Key Takeaways

 Lessons from Paradise, Lahaina, and Australia’s Black Summer

-After studying these disasters — and working evacuation support during Oregon’s 2020 fire season — I’ve identified five common failure patterns that repeat in every catastrophic wildfire.
-More importantly, each one has a specific household-level action you can take right now.
+After studying these disasters — and working evacuation support during Oregon’s 2020 fire season — I’ve identified five failure patterns that repeat in every catastrophic wildfire.
+Each one has a specific action you can take right now.

 1. Single-Road Evacuation Bottlenecks